 - Carry the SPCG Volunteer ID Card.
 (Once you've signed up and been approved here as a SPCG volunteer we will send a SPCG ID card to the mailing address you submitted).

-- Call the senior before the visit to make sure that they will be there.
+- Call the individual to be checked on before the visit to make sure that they will be there.

 - Visit private homes or apartments, knock on the door and identify yourself as a San Pedro Citizen Guard calling at the request of the emergency contact [NAME] and show your SPCG ID.
 If the situation looks questionable or suspicious in any way, do not enter the premises.
 Ask the senior if they are having any problems.
 If the senior seems ill at ease or you are suspicious in any other way, back away from the premises, call the emergency contact or the police if warranted and report your findings.
 Do not under any circumstances risk your personal safety.
 Use your good judgement and trust your gut instincts.